-To withdraw from a subject or a course of study, or to change to different subject or course of study, students must complete a Change of Enrolment Form and return to the Registrar.
-The Change of Enrolment Form may be found on the Student Information Page on Moodle.
+To withdraw from a subject or a course of study, or to change to different subject or course of study, students must complete an Enrolment VariationForm and return to the Registrar.
+The Enrolment Variation Form may be found on the Student Information Page on Moodle.